Chingrir Chop/Prawn Croquettes- Kolkata Street Style

 Steps of making the croquette filling

 Now in the remaining oil (4-5 tbsp oil should be there, if not add some more).
 Add onion and fry on medium high flame until lightly brown in color.
 Add ginger-garlic paste, green chilies, coriander powder, cumin powder, turmeric powder, black pepper powder and salt.
 Mix and fry it on medium heat till the masala starts leaving oil (1-2 minute max).
 Add prawn pieces.
 Mix well, cook on low flame for 10-12 minutes.
 Keep stirring in between.
 Add mashed potato, mix well.
 Adjust salt, if required.
 Add sugar, cook for 2-3 minutes more.
-Add garam masala, mix and remove from heat.
-Keep aside.
-Let it be cooled.
+Add garam masala powder, mix and remove from the heat.
+Keep it aside and let it be cooled slightly.

 Make round or cylinder shaped chops/croquettes from this mixture, like this.